-Although every Thai will have their own nuances on the ingredient amounts, every Pad Thai Recipe will include noodles, beansprouts, Pad Thai Sauce, tofu, egg, peanuts, tamarind, and usually chopped garlic chives and fermented soy beans for a bit of color and taste.
+Although every Thai will have its own nuances on the ingredient amounts, every Pad Thai Recipe will include noodles, beansprouts, Pad Thai Sauce, tofu, egg, peanuts, tamarind, and usually chopped garlic chives and fermented soybeans for a bit of color and taste.

 Strict vegetarians can skip the egg to make a vegetarian version and vegans can also enjoy the dish with a bit of simple adaptation.